Dead Space and West Zones

 Therefore the entire expired CO2 is only going to be coming from the alveolar ventilation.
-Therefore we can generate the equations above, and rearrange as demonstrated to form the Bohr equation.
+Therefore we can generate the equations below, and rearrange as demonstrated to form the Bohr equation.

 This works fairly well as long as you remember that this assumption will usually over estimate dead space, as arterial CO2 is slightly higher than alveolar, and will also be affected by:

 - Diffusion impairment

 Anatomical dead space is measured using Fowler’s method.

 Patient takes a vital capacity breath of pure (100%) oxygen, thereby removing all nitrogen from the anatomical dead space (Remember that the alveoli still receive nitrogen from the blood).

 Patient exhales all the way to residual volume into a pneumotachograph, which measures flow over time and therefore provides a volume measurement.